justinbass/makocode/README.md

 ### Converting Scans

-To turn a scanned image into a `.ppm` file for decoding, install ImageMagick (`brew install imagemagick` on macOS, `sudo apt install imagemagick` on Debian/Ubuntu) and run `convert scan.png scan.ppm`.
+To turn a scanned image into a `.ppm` file for decoding, install ImageMagick (`brew install imagemagick` on macOS, `sudo apt install imagemagick` on Debian/Ubuntu) and run `convert scan.png -compress none scan.ppm`.

 ## Sample Barcodes